bartosz25/structured-streaming-for-batch-workshop/part02/README.md

 {"nr": "6", "label": "Number four"}' > "$DATASET_DIR/5_6.json"
 ```

-4. Check the results of the job.
+4. Wait for the records number 5 and 6 to be joined and check the results of the job.
+You should see no matched rows because of the files index cache.
 5. Rewrite the existing files of the job:
 ```
 echo '{"nr": "1", "label": "ONE"}